path-cc/path-cc.github.io/nairr.md

 All PATh services are fully integrated with the [OSDF](https://osg-htc.org/osdf) – a national-scale object delivery system.

 > In the past 12 months, PATh Access Points completed more than **200M jobs** that consumed more than **449K GPU hours** and **250M core hours.** OSDF delivered more than **112M objects** for a total of **53 PB**.
+>
+> For questions about accessing NAIRR resources via PATh services, organizing AI workloads, or other questions, please [reach out](mailto:nairr@path-cc.io).
+We have dedicated facilitators and staff supporting researchers using AI.

 ## PATh Facility for AI Workloads